 One of the very highlights of Steve Jobs’ leadership and business style is his obsession with customer service.

-One of his quotes talks about getting closer than one can ever get to your customers.
+One of his quotes talks about getting closer than one can ever get to your customer.

 According to him, brands have to get so close to their customer that they can tell them what product they need before they even realize it.

-It definitely came out as one of the success factors for Apple as they were spot on with what customer requires or would require.
+It definitely came out as one of the success factors for Apple as they were spot on with what customers required or would require.